backupAL-Az/backupAL-Az/README.md

 - 👀 I’m studying a bachelor's degree in Information and communication Technology Engineering at Jamk.

-- 🌱 At this moment I work on my thesis to assesst the future of cybersecurity.
+- 🌱 At this moment I work on my thesis to assess the future of cybersecurity..

 - 📫 I use this platform to share my previous work.
 Unless, my current work is private.👀